QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

     def operator_factory(wf, parallel_flag=True):

         """
-        Returns a jitted version of the Bellman operator.
+        Returns a jitted version of the Q operator.

-        wf is an instance of the WaldFriedman class
+        * wf is an instance of the WaldFriedman class
         """

         c, π_grid = wf.c, wf.π_grid